devassistant/devassistant/docs/user_documentation/docker.rst

 *Note: this document is under construction.
 The described features are not yet implemented in DevAssistant and might change significantly before version 0.9.0 is released.*

-`Docker.io <http://docker.io>`_ is "an open source project to pack, ship and run any application as a lightweight container".
+`Docker <http://docker.io>`_ is "an open source project to pack, ship and run any application as a lightweight container".

 A container is basically a lightweight virtual machine, that has all the dependency installation and system setup done inside it, so they don't affect your system.

-This page summarizes Docker.io usage workflow during project development/deployment, as well as instructions on how to make the steps painless through DevAssistant.
+This page summarizes Docker usage workflow during project development/deployment, as well as instructions on how to make the steps painless through DevAssistant.

 Why Docker?